 At the 2010 general election those 30 seats were won by Conservative candidates with majorities in the range of 54 – 1,692 votes.
 While we shall be fighting to win those seats, even a modest number of votes would be enough to unseat the sitting MPs, and could change the outcome of the election.
 This would put men’s human rights squarely on the political ‘radar’ in the UK for the first time.
 The parties would thereafter have no choice but to start taking men’s human rights more seriously, and start to reverse 30+ years of state-sponsored discriminations against men and boys.

 The hostile, poisonous, undemocratic, anti-meritocratic, anti-male culture which has developed over 30+ years must be challenged and defeated for the sakes of men, women, and children.
 For the sake of Britain as a civilised society.
 The challenge will have to start at the ballot box, which is why we’ve launched a political party.

 Political campaigns inevitably cost money to run, and we’ve a great deal of work to do.
 The people working for the party, including myself, receive no personal income from it.
 100% of donations will be used to pay for general election deposits in 2015 and campaigning costs.
 An accountant ensures we abide strictly with Electoral Commission guidelines for political party funding and expenditure.
 The deposits for 30 seats in 2015 will cost £15,000, and while donations are on track towards that target, we still have a long way to go.
 And we’ll need a good deal more money to enable us to contest those 30 seats effectively.
 So I’m making a personal appeal to you.
 Please donate what you can, to help us make the future brighter for men and boys, and the women who love them.
 You can make a donation through the following link.

 I invite you to post comments on the posts on this blog, and to contact me at any time.
-My address is PO Box 2220, Bath BA1 1AA, my email address firstname.lastname@example.org and my mobile number 07967 026163.
+My postal address is PO Box 2220, Bath BA1 1AA, my email address firstname.lastname@example.org and my mobile number 07967 026163.
 Thank you for your interest in our work.